Puppet-CNN: Continuous Parameter Dynamics for Input-Adaptive Convolutional Networks: Introduction

 The organization of the remainder of the paper is as follows: In Sec.~\ref{sec:2}, we give an overview of the related works.
-We introduce our model in details in Sec.~\ref{sec:3} and demonstrate its effectiveness through experiments in Sec.~\ref{sec:4}.
+We introduce our model in detail in Sec.~\ref{sec:3} and demonstrate its effectiveness through experiments in Sec.~\ref{sec:4}.
 Finally, we conclude our work in Sec.~\ref{sec:5}.
+Code will be released upon acceptance.